Maintaining a profitable affiliate program requires being able to decipher what ROAS is. We outline the importance of ROAS in this article.

 - Campaign 6: Revenue: $12,000, Cost: $4,000, ROAS: 3

-From the examples above, the return on ad spend is highest for campaign 4 and lowest for campaign 5.
-It is worth comparing the range of campaigns on messaging, the position of placement, size of an affiliate audience, time of day and see how they compare.
+From the examples above, the ROAS is highest for Campaign 4 and lowest for Campaign 5.
+It’s worth comparing the range of campaigns on messaging, placement position, affiliate audience size, and time of day to better understand how they compare.

-Looking at the ROAS across all digital marketing channels can help provide businesses with a benchmark to start with and then it is down to the business to determine what ROAS they wish to achieve for each channel.
+Looking at the ROAS across all digital marketing channels can help provide brands with a benchmark to start with, before identifying the target ROAS for each channel.

-Thankfully, with Commission Factory’s Custom Commissions & Dynamic Commissioning, brands are able to set commissions for their affiliates, ensuring commissions are competitive, whilst also ensuring they are not paying more than they can afford.
+Thankfully, with Commission Factory's Custom Commissions & Dynamic Commissioning, brands are able to set commissions for their affiliates, ensuring commissions are competitive, whilst also ensuring they’re not paying more than they can afford.

 How to Optimise an Ad Campaign to Improve ROAS